Sage-Bionetworks/sage-monorepo/README.md

     git clone --depth 1 <repo url>

-Then start our devcontainer using these instructions:
+Then open your fork repo inside our devcontainer using these instructions:

 - [Developing inside a Container](./docs/devcontainer.md)
 - [Develop on a remote host](./docs/develop-on-a-remote-host.md) (optional)